UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-04-03-Chromium-Edge-PWAs.md

 # Intro

 Yesterday colleague of mine sent me interesting video - [How to open "multiple instances" of Microsoft Teams](https://youtu.be/aCWhRtl9JIY?t=77).
-Which got me thinking, is there a way to customize those apps and attach them for employees have quick access links on their workstations??
+Which got me thinking, is there a way to customize those apps and attach them for employees to have quick access links on their workstations??
 Drum roll... .🥁

 # Deploy new Edge